Assignment

 {% set my_var = [1, true, some_var | round] %}

-Setting global variables
+Setting a global variable

 {% set_global my_var = "hello" %}